Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/project_plan.md

 		- text: does not contain speaker information
 		- raw
 			- Speaker Information [Type+Number: Name, Gender]:
-				- Speaker Type
+				- Speaker Type (Presenter, Caller, Expert)
-					- Presenter
-					- Expert
-					- Caller
 				- Speaker Number
 					- order in which speakers appear in the file
 					- the first presenter in a file is Presenter 1, the second presenter is Presenter 2, etc..
 				- Name
-					- ex: Simon Marnie
-				- Gender
+				- Gender (M/F)
-					- M / F
 			- laughter <>
 			- overlapping speach (back channels) <>
 			- commas <,>